Tietoss/Smart-Meter-EV-Charging-Disaggregation/README.md

 lukas.elmiger@ckw.ch
 luki.elmiger@hotmail.com

-Feel free to contact me - I will try to answer questions related to this code and/or my thesis.
+Feel free to contact me - I cannot promise to be able to help though.
+Please also refer to the documentation in the aforementioned publication.

 ## Authors and acknowledgment
 Special thanks to my project supervisor, María Parajeles Herrera from PSL ETH Zurich.